Schedule a Workspace to Run with FME Flow Automations

 a.
 View the Job Log

 From the Automation page, click Menu > View Triggered Jobs.
 A list of jobs run by this automation appears.
-These jobs can also be accessed by going to Jobs > Completed.
-You will know the job is from the automation because it will have the Source Type listed as Automations and the name of the automation.
+These jobs can also be accessed via Jobs > Completed.
+You will know the job is from automation because it will have the Source Type set to Automations and the name of the automation.

 b.
 View the Automation Log File

-The second way to verify if the automation was successful is by checking the log files.
-Stop the automation and click on the Debug button.
-You can access these files by navigating to Menu > View Debug Log File while in the automation.
+The second way to verify whether the automation was successful is to check the log files.
+Stop the automation, click on the Debug button, and confirm Debug mode by clicking Debug.
+Then click View Debug Log:

 debugLog.jpg